tylerharter/cs320/s20/lab8/README.md

 These practice materials are a substitute for old exams this semester (because CS 320 is being offered the first time, and there are no old exams!).

-You can ask questions about these during lab time, but you probably won't cover everything.
+You can ask questions about these during lab time, but there's way too much here to cover in one lab time.
 We recommend the following:

 1. look at the questions before lab
 2. form study groups to discuss these